justunsix/garden/src/content/docs/notes/005-Computer-Snippets-git.md

 ## Easier to keep track of separate branches

 # Create a new branch whose name is the final part of the path
+git worktree add my_path_and_branch
+# Add a new worktree with a feature branch
-git worktree add <path>
+git worktree add ../myrepo-newfeature new-feature
 ## Example
 ## /bubbles is [master]
 ## /bubbles-table is branch [use-lipgloss-table]

-# Create new worktree with existing branch example
+# Create new worktree with existing branch main
 git worktree add ../repo-main main

 # If you want to make experimental changes or do testing without disturbing development,